Devotional Thought : Matthew 2:4-5

 When he (King Herod) had called together all the people’s chief priests and teachers of the law, he asked them where the Christ was to be born.
 “In Bethlehem in Judea,” they replied, “for this is what the prophet has written.”
 Matthew 2:4-5

-The wise men didn’t have the historic background that the priests and the teachers had.
+The wise men didn’t have the historical background that the priests and the teachers had.
 They were most likely unaware of the many prophesies concerning a Messiah.
-Yet they had seen a star and that was enough to move them to travel hundreds of kilometers to Jerusalem to “worship him” (v.2).
-The priests and teachers with all their head knowledge wouldn’t travel a mere 10 kilometers.
+Yet they had seen a star and that was enough to move them to travel hundreds of kilometres to Jerusalem to “worship him” (verse 2).
+The priests and teachers with all their head knowledge wouldn’t travel a mere 10 kilometres.

 As Christians we may have much head knowledge, but does it move us to worship?
-Do we watch others, who have less knowledge but more enthusiasm, worshipping God while we wait for God to accommodate our preconceived ideas?
+Do we watch others, who have less knowledge but more enthusiasm, worshipping God?
+Are we waiting for God to accommodate our expectations?

 Head knowledge that doesn’t move us to action is of little value.
 If reading the Bible doesn’t impact our lives and cause us to change, we become like the priests and teachers—stuck in Jerusalem, while God is doing a great work in Bethlehem.